 The Group enters into transactions, arrangements and agreements with its related parties in the ordinary course of business at terms and conditions approved by the Board of Directors.
-The transactions and balances arose from the ordinary course of business of the Group.
+The transactions and balances arose from the ordinary course of business of the Group except for what is disclosed in note 2 to the consolidated financial statements.
 Outstanding balances at the year end are unsecured.